AdityaMuppala/adityamuppala.github.io/_pages/about.md

   - /about.html
 ---

-I am an incoming Assistant Professor at UC Berkeley.
+I am an Assistant Professor at UC Berkeley.
 Use this website to take a look at my research, teaching, resources and notes.